By Colin Ryan

 ---|---|---|---|---|

-Before buying a G90, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
-Genesis G90 resale value is about average among its key competitors.
+Before buying a new G90 large luxury sedan, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
+We expect resale values to be around average for the class.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

 Luxurious seating

-The G90’s front seats are supremely comfortable, but we argue the rear seats are even better.
-Nappa leather seating is standard, and the upper trim adds heated, ventilated, massaging, and reclining rear seats — plus a rear center console with touchscreen controls and a wireless charging pad.
+The G90’s front seats are supremely comfortable, and we think the rear seats are just as good.
+Nappa leather upholstery is standard, while the upper trim adds heated/ventilated/massaging/reclining rear seats — plus a rear center console with touchscreen controls and a wireless charging pad.

 Genesis Digital Key 2

 This feature turns an iPhone, Apple Watch, or Samsung smartphone into a key through Apple Wallet and Samsung Pass.
-We found it wonderfully convenient that in addition to locking, unlocking and starting the G90, this system recognizes the driver and loads customized vehicle preferences accordingly.
+We found it wonderfully convenient that — in addition to locking, unlocking, and starting the G90 — this function recognizes the driver and loads customized vehicle preferences accordingly.

 Highway Driving Assist 2